 Find private, independent, professional advocates who help patients and caregivers in the AdvoConnection Directory.

-Choosing a Career in Health or Patient Advocacy.
+Choosing a Career in Health or Patient Advocacy (Second Edition).
 The title says it all.
 Decide whether health and patient advocacy is the right choice for you.
+(The link will open at the publisher’s website.)

 The Health Advocate Programs site provides links to degrees, certificate programs, workshops, professional organizations, and more.